Patient Engagement Programme - Kent and Medway Medical School

 3. Patient Advisory Group

-Where does the programme take place?
+Where and when does the programme take place?

-Teaching sessions are timetabled Monday- Friday 9am- 5pm during the medical school’s term time, across the teaching buildings at both the University of Kent and Canterbury Christ Church University.
+Teaching sessions are timetabled Monday- Friday 9am- 5pm during the medical school’s term time, across the various teaching buildings at both the University of Kent and Canterbury Christ Church University.

 one person sat down having their blood pressure being taken by a medical student, being supervised by a clinical tutor or examiner